-Many of them a round have head.
+Many of them round have a head.
 You normally start writing from head to tail.
-However, there are in total 2 consonants with out a head which are ก and ธ (start writing from left to right).
+However, there are in total 2 consonants without a head which are ก and ธ (start writing from left to right).

 To call each Thai consonant, there are 2 parts in a consonant name:

 This ก consonant letter is called goor-gai as the initial consonant is g sound and gai ไก่ means chickening as an example word.

 Can I use other example words instead of “gai” or chicken?
 Like goor-gin (to eat) instead?

 Answer: No, there is only one specific example word of each Thai consonant.
 We have learned to call consonants in the same way for more than 100 of years.

 Can I only call it “goor” without “gai”?